djccarew/watson-dojo-pm-tester/README.md

 4. Save the username and password to a text file on your machine as you’ll need this information in your code later.

-## Setp 6: Create a notebook in the IBM Data Science Experience
+## Step 6: Create a notebook in the IBM Data Science Experience

 In this part of the lab you’ll create a Jupyter notebook and import the code to create a predictive model

 1. In the Data Science Experience browser tab click on **Overview** and then click on **add notebooks**